d2l-ai/d2l-en/chapter_deep-learning-computation/parameters.md

 or for examination in the hopes of gaining scientific understanding.

-Most of the time, we'll be able to ignore the nitty-gritty details of how parameters are declared and manipulated, relying on Gluon
+Most of the time, we will be able to ignore the nitty-gritty details of how parameters are declared and manipulated, relying on Gluon